The Artist Bookshelf Exhibition

 As part of the Innenwald bookshelf, the books are all wrapped in hand-printed book covers.
 A book cover can hide the nature of the book on first glance.
 It’s a form of privacy and anonymity.
 But it also sparks curiosity and invites you to unravel a little mystery.

 For my bookshelf, I made hand-printed book covers from woodblock prints.
 The pattern features a forest, which I randomly drew and then carved into the wood.

 The Meaning Of Innenwald

 Innenwald (Inner Forest) is a combination of the German words Innenwelt (inner world) and Wald (forest).
 I created this word, to describe the concept of bringing the forest indoors.
 At the same time, it can also mean, to discover a forest – of thoughts and memories perhaps – inside yourself.

 Innenwald Paintings (Pochade Box Series)

 The pochade box was meant as a portable art studio, to be carried outdoors for painting in nature.
-In the spring of 2020, I started using the box at home, where I discovered the Inner Forest.
+In the spring of 2020 (unable to work outdoors or in the studio), I started using the box at home, where I discovered the Inner Forest.